zaclummys/apex-by-example/classes/README.md

 Similar to instance variables, instance methods are methods that belong to an instance of a class.
 They are used to define the behavior of the instance.
 Each instance method must have a return type, a name, and a body.
 Instance methods can be public or private.

 #### Public Instance Methods
-Public instance methods are methods that can be accessed from inside or outside the class.
+Public instance methods are instance methods that can be accessed from inside or outside the class.
 They are typically used to expose functionality that should be accessible to other classes.
 They are defined using the `public` access modifier.
 For example:

 ```apex
 public void greet () {